vaadin/skeleton-starter-flow-spring/README.md

 If you want to run the application locally in the production mode, use `spring-boot:run -Pproduction` command instead.
 ### Running Integration Tests

-Integration tests are implemented using TestBench.
+Integration tests are implemented using [Vaadin TestBench](https://vaadin.com/testbench).
 The tests take a few minutes to run and are therefore included in a separate Maven profile.
 To run the tests using Google Chrome, execute

 `mvn verify -Pit`